Sen. Devin LeMahieu unveils flat tax proposal, Gov. Tony Evers remains opposed

 “When we deliver tax relief, it should be targeted to the middle class to give working families a little breathing room — not to give big breaks to millionaires and billionaires who don’t need the extra help to afford rising costs,” Evers tweeted Friday.
 “That’s just common sense.”

-Under Evers' proposal, individual filers would see a roughly $221 annual reduction in their income taxes, while the median-income family of four would see a $375 annual tax cut.
-Other components of the governor's plan include a repeal of the minimum markup, which would reduce the price of gas by about 30 cents per gallon, capping insulin copays at $35, and spending $100 million to create a caregiver tax credit for those caring for a family member.
+Evers’ proposal also includes a repeal of the state’s minimum markup law that requires gas station owners to set fuel prices at a certain level above what they pay for it wholesale, which he said would reduce the price of gas by about 30 cents per gallon.
+The governor has also proposed capping insulin copays at $35, and spending $100 million to create a caregiver tax credit for those caring for a family member.

-While Republicans have enough votes in the state Senate and Assembly to send the flat tax proposal to Evers' desk, the governor has the option of vetoing the measure.
+While Democrats lack the votes to block the measure in the state Legislature, Evers has said he would likely veto a flat tax proposal if one reaches his desk.

 Vos’ office did not immediately respond to a request for comment Friday.